Step-by-Step Instructions for Choosing a Faction, Race, and Class for Your Character

 Selecting a Class

-It is important to note that Death Knights and Demon Hunters are considered to be “hero classes”.
+It is important to note that Death Knights, Demon Hunters, and Evokers are considered to be “hero classes”.
 A hero class is one that assumes that you know how to play the game and you start at a higher level.
-Death Knights and demon hunter, for instance, begin at level 8.

-Also, it is important to note that you can have up to 50 characters on one realm so, if you select a class or role you do not enjoy, you can simply create a new character.
+Also, it is important to note that you can have up to 60 characters on one realm, so, if you select a class or role you do not enjoy, you can simply create a new character.
 Even if you enjoy your character class, you may appreciate making several characters since the playstyle between classes can actually vary a lot.

-With a realm, faction, race, and class selected you are ready to begin playing the game!
+With a realm, faction, race, and class selected, you are ready to begin playing the game!
 Hopefully, this guide what helpful in the process of creating your character in World of Warcraft.
-In Part 3 of our ultimate guide series, we will go over the User Interface in World of Warcraft (WoW).
+In Part 3 of this ultimate guide series, I’ll go over the User Interface in World of Warcraft (WoW).

 If you are already comfortable with the user interface, you can jump ahead to any other topic that sounds helpful: